University of California

 This eCourse is also available publicly, at no cost, outside the UC Learning Center.

-Completion is required for all UC approved search firm team members working on UC engagements, prior to conducting any search on behalf of the UC.
+Completion is required for all UC-approved search firm team members working on UC engagements, prior to conducting any search on behalf of the UC.
 Search Firms without a current UC MSA may also be required to complete the eCourse as part of a UC search engagement.

-To ensure record of completion, each search firm team member, upon completing the required eCourse, must individually submit their information through this eCourse completion online form.
+To ensure a record of completion, each search firm team member, upon completing the required eCourse, must individually submit their information through this eCourse completion online form.
 No certificate of completion will otherwise be provided.